 Sometimes a patient suffers an anoxic brain injury and there is nothing a doctor could have done to prevent the injury.
 However, if your loved one’s injury was caused by a failure of a medical professional to follow the standard of care, you may be entitled to seek compensation by filing a medical malpractice lawsuit.

 If you suspect that medical mistakes caused your loved one to suffer a brain injury, get straight answers about your legal options.
-For your convenience, we have a satellite office in Eugene.
+For your convenience, we have a satellite office in Pacific City.